 Ali Barter is definitely a breath of fresh of air in my town!
 Though I have to admit I didn’t know much about Ali at first, except for the fact that her debut album A Suitable Girl – taken from Vikram Seth’s novel A Suitable Boy – is one of those pinch yourself moments, when you can’t believe how good an album can be.
 I won’t say it’s a throwback to the sounds of 90’s rock, but it bares all the hallmark sounds of blistering guitars that I love about alternative and indie rock from that era.
-Inundated with an authenticity of lyrics that capture real emotions, Ali Barter has also it seems succeeded, where many great female artists before her – like Alanis Morrisette – to make us sit up straight and listen to what she has to say.
+Inundated with an authenticity of lyrics that capture real emotions, Ali Barter has also it seems succeeded, like many great female artists before her, to make us sit up straight and listen to what she has to say.

 That said I decided to investigate a little further and discovered that not only does Barter use her vehicle (music) to express equally her frustrations and passions, but she also believes strongly in her own message.
 What I also love about Barter musically is her guitar playing.
 She seems to effortlessly strum cords and write straight forward melodies that give rise to songs with real feeling.
-(Check out her song Community from an earlier EP release below to appreciate her eloquent brilliance.)
 Refreshing is also her cause to bring our attention to the underrepresentation of women in music.
-On a personal level, it is one of the reasons why this blog has focused more recently on Women in Music.
+On a personal level, it is one of the reasons why I have focused more recently here on Women in Music.
 In truth, I’d stand alongside Ali Barter any time to help her celebrate the long list of amazing female artists.

 I decided recently to reach out to Ali in the hope that we could share a brief conversation about some of the things I have mentioned above.
 So imagine my surprise when Melbourne-based Barter replied to my email!
 Anyway, without any further ado, I’d like to introduce to my wider audience, musician, singer and performer Ali Barter.

 I love that you celebrate the stories of women in music on your Facebook page.
-Something that I have in common with you is that I too celebrate women’s history, and more recently ‘Women in Music’ on my blog.
+Something that I have in common with you is that I too celebrate women’s history, and more recently ‘Women in Music’ here.
 If I could ask you Ali, who are your role models?
 What about them do you admire?

 “I love the actress, director and writer Julie Delpy.
 She starred in the Before Trilogy and wrote, directed, edited and starred in 2 days In Paris.
 She is also a musician.
 I love writer Arundhati Roy, who wrote The God Of Small Things.
 She also writes about corruption and injustices in her country of origin, India.
 I also love the musician Jenny Lewis for her honest and prolific songwriting.
 These women are strong and opinionated and are actually saying something through their art.
 Jenny Lewis writes about getting to 40 and not having a baby, Julie Delpy writes about awkward moments in relationships – insecurity, vulnerability; and Arundhati Roy exposes horrible things being done by corporations, governments and debunking myths history has presented us with.”